 7) When you’re diluting your kewpie’s formula milk with too much water

-PROBLEM Your confinement nanny or grandparent may dilute your child’s formula milk because they believe it to be too “heaty” for baby.
+PROBLEM Your caregiver may dilute your child’s formula milk because they believe it to be too “heaty” for baby.
 Too much water in your kewpie’s milk can cause it to lose its nutritional value.

-SOLUTION Dr Wong states that the belief that your child’s formula milk may be too “heaty” is unfounded.
+SOLUTION Lo states that the belief that your child’s formula milk may be too “heaty” is unfounded.
 “The formula has already been altered, so that it’s just right for your child’s body.”
 So, make sure you and your loved ones are following the formula milk instructions.

 SOLUTION If house chores are a major source of stress for you, then try to delegate and involve your loved ones or ask your hubby in doing things around the house.
 Don’t forget to also include some “me-time” in your weekly schedules.
 It can be as simple as hitting the gym for an hour or heading out to meet your girlfriends.